battle-tactics-strategies

 The Great Raid of 1220-1224: The First Shock

 The fleeing Cumans, led by Khan Köten, appealed to the Rus' princes for military aid.
-The Mongols sent envoys to the Rus' offering peace, but the Rus' killed them—a grave error that unified the Mongol army against them.
-The Battle of the Kalka River in 1223 was the culmination of this phase of the campaign.
-Subutai executed a masterful false retreat for nine days, drawing the Rus' and Cuman forces away from the Dnieper River and stretching their supply lines.
-When the unsuspecting Rus' army arrived at the Kalka River, divided and exhausted, the Mongol heavy cavalry struck.
-The result was a catastrophic encirclement and annihilation of the Rus' army.
+The Mongols sent envoys to the Rus' offering peace, but the Rus' killed them—a grave diplomatic and strategic error that unified the Mongol army against them.
+The Battle of the Kalka River in 1223 was the culmination of this phase.
+Subutai executed a masterful false retreat for nine days, drawing the combined Rus' and Cuman forces away from the Dnieper River, stretching their supply lines, and dividing their command structure.
+When the unsuspecting Rus' army arrived at the Kalka River, exhausted and split into competing factions (Mstislav the Bold of Galicia vs. Mstislav Romanovich of Kiev), the Mongol heavy cavalry struck.
+The result was a catastrophic encirclement and annihilation of the field army.
 Three princes were executed, and the Mongols rode to Kiev, sacking the outlying towns.
+Instead of occupying the Rus' lands, the Mongols turned east, defeated the Volga Bulgars, and returned to Genghis Khan in 1225, bringing back a treasure trove of strategic intelligence that would directly enable the full-scale invasion under Batu Khan in 1236.

 The Tactical Foundations of Victory